-There will be two discussion boards each week (please note the Personal Thoughts discussion is optional but highly recommended).
+There will be four required discussion boards each week (please note the Personal Thoughts discussion is optional but highly recommended).
 Students will post short reflective comments on the discussion forum based on the weekly coursework.
 To help promote authentic and thoughtful responses to the posted question, during designated weeks, you will not be able to view other student's original posts until you have posted your discussion response.
 Your original posts are due on Fridays at 11:59 pm on the week they are assigned.
-If the discussion requires a response/comment to another student's post, your second post will be due on Sundays by 11:59 pm.
+If the discussion requires a response/comment to another student's post as noted in a particular discussion board prompt, then your second post will be due on Sundays by 11:59 pm.

 Agency visit and paper.
-(15 points) Due by Sunday, Sept.
-24 at 11:59 PM
+(15 points) Due February 4th by 11:59 pm.

-Includes designated skill(s) or behavior (s) from: Educational Policy 2.1.1; Educational Policy 2.1.2; Educational Policy 2.1.3; Educational Policy 2.1.5; Educational Policy 2.1.10(a); Educational Policy 2.1.10(b)
+Includes designated skill(s) or behavior (s) from: Educational Policy 2.1.1; Educational Policy 2.1.2; Educational Policy 2.1.3; Educational Policy 2.1.10(a); Educational Policy 2.1.10(b)